 The second: accepting that you may be wrong.
 Questioning your own beliefs, biases and, yes, even facts is hard, but vital.
 For starters, try asking yourself: What would it take to convince you that you were wrong about climate change or creationism?
 The price of a scientific worldview means enduring some level of uncertainty, a heaping dose of humility, and engaging in the never-ending, everyday task of living your life in light of scientific findings.
 Such evidence-based decision-making is what makes science political.

 By allowing evidence to inform our decisions, we can do our part to stand up for science and for facts.
 Accepting the reality of climate change, for example, may lead you to look closely at your diet, your transportation choices and even your politics, as you might question local, state and federal representatives and officials about the sources of your electricity and how to change them from fossil fuels to cleaner resources.
 Living according to scientific beliefs will shape many of your decisions, including the medicines you take, the education you seek for yourself or your children, and even your words in light of new discoveries.

-By using the science of crowd estimates, the evidence is clear that there were more people protesting the president in Washington, DC on January 21, 2017, than at his inauguration the day before.
-That is fact.
-Perhaps even more people will stand up for science and facts at the March for Science this April in Washington, DC, which will be followed, no doubt, by additional protests and demonstrations as this war continues.
-And scientists have another task: to show the rest of us that science is a caring, human, and relevant endeavor.
+As the war on science continues, scientists have another task: To show the rest of us that science is a caring, human, and relevant endeavor.
 After all, facts are the reality that won’t go away, no matter what those in power claim or what anyone believes.
 The Earth is not flat, excess carbon dioxide causes global warming, and vaccines save lives by fending off diseases — the scientific method uncovered all of these facts.
 In the end, facts trump politics.